kfuentes0524/Team20_Project/instructional_team/markdown_slides/01_team_project_overview.md

 ---

-# Submission
+# Project Structure

-* **One** person from each team must own the primary Git repository.
+* **One** person from each team must host the primary Git repository.
 Other team members should clone that repository to work on it.

-* There is no hard requirement for the folder structure of your project, but the best practices described today should be followed.
+* There is no hard requirement for the folder structure of your project, but best practices should be followed.

-* Follow the [Assignment Submission Guide](https://github.com/UofT-DSI/onboarding/blob/main/onboarding_documents/submissions.md) to submit your team project when it is completed.
-[Phil to update.]

 ---

-## Video submission

-* The README should include links to each team member's video.

-* The location where you host it is up to you, but we strongly recommend posting your video to your YouTube account (or unlisted).
-That way, potential future employers will be able to access it along with your project.

----

-# Working as a team
+# Working as a Team

 This week will fly by quickly!
 How will you ensure that you can accomplish everything you need to as a team in this timeframe?

 ---

-## Working as a team
+## Working as a Team

 1. **Clear objectives and milestones**.
-A deadline should be set for having the project completed, and milestones should be set working backward from that.
+Milestones should be set working backward from the final project goal and deadline.

 2. **Accountability**.
 Every action item should have someone assigned.
-(Of course, the assigned person can change if workloads become unbalanced!)
+(Of course, the assigned person can change if workloads become unbalanced.)

 3. **Communication of roadblocks**.
 It is just as important to communicate roadblocks and failures as successes.
 The faster problems are identified, the faster they can be addressed.

 ---

-## Working as a team
+## Working as a Team

 4. **Tracking**.
 Tracking your tasks is necessary to objectively assess your progress as a team.
 The data-driven mindset applies here too!
 If you fall behind, update your plan accordingly.

-5. **Documentation of work**.
+5. **Documentation**.
 Team members should be able to understand and continue each others' work where necessary.

 ---

 # This week's schedule:

 __Tues, Oct.
-8th:__ 1 hour of lecture, 1.5 hours of co-work.
+8th:__ 1 hour of content delivery, 1.5 hours of co-work.

 __Wed, Oct.
 9th:__ 2.5 hours of co-work.